IN THIS ARTICLE

 - Design Sprint

-This can be done in three main ways—through self-study, university programs, or online courses and bootcamps.
+This can be done in three main ways—through self-study, university certificate programs, or online courses and bootcamps.
 Bootcamps and courses are becoming increasingly popular due to their useful middle-ground in terms of pricing, accessibility, and structured learning.

 2. Make a portfolio